 Length: Getting the right size paddle is key to paddling with ease and efficiency, especially when you’re first starting out.
-To gage what size paddle you will need, generally the rule is that the paddle used with your paddle board should always be 6 to 10 inches taller than you are.
+To gauge what size paddle you will need, generally the rule is that the paddle used with your paddle board should always be 6 to 10 inches taller than you are.

 Blade Size, Shape and Offset: The size, shape and offset of the paddle blade will determine how the blade moves through the water.
-You’ll choose a blade based on the type of paddling you do, your body type and personal preference.
+You’ll choose a blade based on the type of paddling you do, your body type and your personal preference.
 Generally, the larger you are, the bigger you’ll want your blade to be.

-A SUP leash keeps your paddle board attached to you with a velcro strap around your ankle or calf (depending on where feels comfortable).
+A SUP leash keeps your paddle board attached to you with a velcro strap around your ankle or calf (depending on where feel comfortable).
 A leash will help you stay connected to your board, allow you to get back onto your board comfortably and avoid losing your board, which could result in you injuring other boarders.

 You’ve just bought an awesome new paddle board, don’t let it get scrapped and scuffed.
-Most damages happen outside of the water, so a bag board will protect your new SUP from any of these.
+Most damages happen outside of the water, so a bagged board will protect your new SUP from any of these.
 Plus, it makes it easier to carry.